a

 You are not required to have ISO 13485 Certification, but you are strongly advised to get it.

-With so many of the clauses of ISO 13485 being included in QMSR 'by reference,' you cannot avoid ISO 13485 requirements.
+With so many of the clauses of ISO 13485 being included in QMSR ''by reference,'' you cannot avoid ISO 13485 requirements.
 So, even if you decide not to secure ISO 13485 Certification, you should implement and maintain a QMS that meets its requirements.

 Pay particular attention to the requirement for a risk-based approach in Parts 4 through 8 of ISO 13485 and the specific requirement in Clause 7.1 for risk management concerning operations, especially regarding patient/user safety.